iliadsh/RavenM/README.md

 # Installing

+<b>Important Note:</b> RavenM does not support BepInEx version 6.
+Please ensure to install the latest version of BepInEx 5.x.x to complete the installation.

 This mod depends on [BepInEx](https://github.com/BepInEx/BepInEx), a cross-platform Unity modding framework.
 First, install BepInEx into Ravenfield following the installation instructions [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html).
 As per the instructions, make sure to run the game at least once with BepInEx installed before adding the mod to generate config files.

 Next, place `RavenM.dll` into `Ravenfield/BepInEx/plugins/`.
 Optionally, you may also place `RavenM.pdb` to generate better debug information in the logs.